alcogy/TinyAMS/README.md

-# Whistler
+# Bushmills
-Whistler is a attendance management system build by TypeScript/React/nodejs/Express
+Bushmills is a attendance management system build by TypeScript/React/nodejs/Express

 ## Pages